Ashok-0003/repo-3/Overview/DevOps/UAT-Environment-Provisioning-Guide/UAT-Deployment-Steps-for-Data-Workload.md

 1. [Deploy Azure Analysis Services model](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_build?definitionId=560)
 1. [Deploy Azure Data Factory](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_build?definitionId=462)

-# Deployment of the solution components (Smart City components)
+# Deployment of the solution components (Smart City Dashboards components)

-# Deployment of the solution components (Smart Parking components)

-# Deployment of the solution components (Application Insights components)

-# Deployment of the solution components (Platform Events components)

 # Deployment of Power BI Reports
 Currently we are deploying all the Power BI reports in the tst environment.
 A new workspace named “Automation Tst - Tasmu Command & Control Center Dashboards” is created where all the reports are automatically deployed.